Do-it-yourself repairs can save both residents and owners money

 “Virtual repairs is what we call it,” said Billy Wardlaw, senior operations manager at Mynd Management, a property management company.
 “We’ll send YouTube videos of how to fix things and let tenants do some of those repairs by themselves.”

 The idea is to save money, without getting your hands (too) dirty.
-In some cases, such as a clogged toilet or a jammed garbage disposal, the tenant would have to pay the repair bill and it behooves them to give it a go.
+In some cases, such as a clogged toilet or a jammed garbage disposal, the resident would have to pay the repair bill and it behooves them to give it a go.

 One of the most common problems in either an apartment or a home is a clogged toilet, which can cause some stress for residents.